daijiang/rtrees/README.md

 <img src="man/figures/README-unnamed-chunk-9-1.png" width="100%" />

+**Pay attention to the warning message there**.
+Because not all genera in the species list are presented in the megatree, it is impossible to find the most recent ancestor for genus and family that are missing from the megatree.
+Therefore, **for user-provided phylogenies, here is the recommended steps**:

+1. Get the classification information (a data frame with two columns: genus and family) for all genera presented in the species list and the megatree.
+2. Prepare the species list as a data frame with three columns: species, genus, and family using the classification information.
+3. Process the megatree using function `processed_tree = rtrees::add_root_infor(tree, classification)`.
+4. Pass the processed megatree to `rtrees::get_tree(sp_list_data_frame, processed_tree)` to derive the phylogeny for your species list.

 ## Bind missing species to specified places

 It is also possible to specify a particular species to bind with by